-Tip: The lines are huge to enter the Alcazar, I had friends that they didn’t even get in after waiting for hours, so book your tickets and tour in advance.
+Tip: The lines are huge to enter the Alcazar, I had friends they didn’t even get in after waiting for hours, so book your tickets and tour in advance.

 Check here for more information and to book your guided tour to the Alcázar.

-If you are interested in a guided tour that includes the Alcázar, the Seville Cathedral and La Giralda I recommend a Guided tour of the Alcázar, Seville Cathedral, and La Giralda.
+If you are interested in a guided tour that includes the Alcázar, the Seville Cathedral, and La Giralda I recommend a guided tour of the Alcázar, Seville Cathedral, and La Giralda.

 Opening Times: October-March: 9.30am-5pm.
 April-September 9.30am-7pm.

 Built on the site of a mosque, the Cathedral of Saint Mary of the Sea is the largest Gothic cathedral in the world.
 Extravagant on the outside but even more so on the inside, step inside the mighty doors to see the longest central nave in Spain measuring 42 metres in length, the renaissance Royal Chapel, Goya’s artwork “Santas Justa y Rufina” which is located in 1 of the 80 side chapels, and last but not least, the tomb of Christopher Columbus.